Should We All Be Switching to Organic Period Products?

 Volatile Organic Compounds (VOCs)

-VOCs are air pollutants found in fragrances, adhesives, and aerosol sprays.
+VOCs12 are air pollutants found in fragrances, adhesives, and aerosol sprays.
 Some VOCs are known carcinogens, meaning they can increase the risk of cancer.
 Tampons tend to have higher VOC concentrations than pads or liners, but results varied across studies, making comparison tricky.
 In Korea, researchers tested 504 pads, detecting 50 out of 74 possible VOCs.
-One study showed organic tampons don’t necessarily contain fewer VOCs than regular brands.
+One study showed organic tampons don’t necessarily contain fewer VOCs than regular brands.11

 Phthalates

 Phthalates are used in packaging to make plastic more flexible and can leach into products.
 They’ve been shown to interfere with hormone function and have been linked to reproductive health issues.
-The review found phthalates in most period products across multiple countries, with liners showing the highest concentrations.
+The review found phthalates in most period products across multiple countries, with liners showing the highest concentrations.13

 Dioxins